Predator (franchise): The Predator (2018)

-After witnessing the crash of a Predator spaceship on Earth and hiding some of the remains, US Army Ranger Quinn McKenna and a team of PTSD-afflicted soldiers must take down a pair of Predators, including a new enhanced Predator which was genetically enhanced by its species.
+After witnessing the crash of a Predator spaceship on Earth and hiding some of the remains, US Army Ranger Quinn McKenna and a team of PTSD-afflicted soldiers must take down a pair of Predators, including a new Predator which was genetically enhanced by its species.
 The Predator canon is expanded by distinguishing multiple types and purposes of the Predator species.

 Prey (2022)

-With the sale of 21st Century Fox's assets to the Walt Disney Company, the future of the series was called into question, though Bob Iger confirmed that certain properties would remain R-rated.
-In December 2019, Dan Trachtenberg was announced to be developing a film under the working title of Skulls, with a script from Patrick Aison, set during the American Civil War.
-In November 2020, it was revealed that the project was actually a fifth film in the Predator franchise.
-Trachtenberg indicated that he had been working on the film since 2016, with the intention to market the project without any references to Predator.
-The Walt Disney Company produced the project through their 20th Century Studios banner.
-In May 2021, Amber Midthunder was announced to star.
-In late July, the title was shortened to Skull before officially becoming Prey in November; it was released on Hulu on August 5, 2022.

 Naru, a skilled Comanche warrior, is striving to prove herself as a hunter, and finds herself having to protect her people from a Predator as well as from French fur traders who are destroying the Buffalo her people rely on for survival.
-Through multiple close encounters, Naru gains enough knowledge about the Predator and kills it alone, finally proving herself to her tribe.
-On March 16, 2025, Collider released an interview with Amber Midthunder where she also expressed her interest in returning to the role and her hopes that Prey 2 will be released eventually following Trachtenberg's other entries Predator: Killer of Killers and Predator: Badlands.
+Through multiple close encounters, she gains enough knowledge about the Predator and kills it alone, finally proving herself to her tribe.

 Predator: Killer of Killers (2025)

-In October 2024, it was reported that a secret Predator film had been directed by Dan Trachtenberg and is one of two Predator films releasing in 2025, was released on streaming before the release of Predator: Badlands.
-In April 2025, the official title was revealed during CinemaCon.
-It was released on Hulu on June 6, 2025.
+An anthology showing the Yautja hunting humans in different time eras.